flutter/website/src/development/platform-integration/platform-channels.md

 destined for the platform side, they need to be invoked on the root Isolate.
 The platform side's handlers can execute on the platform's main thread or they can execute on a background thread if a Task Queue is used.
-The result of the platform side handlers can be invoked asynchronously and on any thread.
+The result of the platform side handlers can be invoked asynchronously and on any thread when the Task Queue API is available, otherwise they must be invoked on the platform thread.

+{{site.alert.note}}The Task Queue API is available for Android on the `stable` channel.
+For iOS, it is currently available on the `master` channel.

 {{site.alert.note}}On Android, the platform's main thread is sometimes called the "main thread", but it is technically defined as [the UI thread][].
 Annotate